exercism/v3/languages/elixir/exercises/concept/maps/.docs/instructions.md

 ### 2. Add players to the high score map

-Define `HighScore.add_player/3`, which is a function which takes 3 parameters:
+To add a player to the high score map, define `HighScore.add_player/3`, which is a function which takes 3 parameters:

 - The first parameter is the map of scores.
 - The second parameter is the name of a player as a string.